Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Introduction

 In this paper, we integrate conformal inference with closed testing to construct simultaneous lower confidence bounds for the number of outliers in any subset of the test set.
 A central challenge is selecting an effective local testing procedure suited to the data at hand.
-Recent findings show that a closed testing procedure is \emph{admissible} if and only if all its \emph{local tests} are admissible \citep{goeman2021onlyclosed}, underscoring the importance of designing a closed testing approach with admissible local tests.

-For local tests relying on the combination of independent p-values, \cite{birnbaum1954combining} established that there does not exist a general uniformly most powerful p-value combination method for all alternatives.
-Further, any (reasonable) combining method is admissible, in the sense that there exists an alternative for which it is optimal \citep[see][for specific examples concerning standard combination methods]{heard2018choosing}.

-When a uniformly most powerful test is unavailable, a possible strategy is to maximize power locally around the null hypothesis. \cite{lehmann53power} identified a nonparametric alternative where the Wilcoxon-Mann-Whitney (WMW) test \citep{wilcoxon1945individual, mannwhitney1947} is the \emph{locally most powerful} rank test.
-Inspired by this optimality property, we will utilize the WMW rank test as a local test in the closed testing framework, although we will also consider several other options.
-Additionally, in Section \ref{sec:new_local-g-wmw}, we will explore a natural extension of the WMW rank test, inspired by \citet{shiraishi1985local}.
+When a uniformly most powerful test is unavailable, a possible strategy is to maximize power locally around the null hypothesis.
+In a seminal paper, \citet{lehmann53power} showed that the Wilcoxon–Mann–Whitney (WMW) test \citep{wilcoxon1945individual, mannwhitney1947} is the \emph{locally most powerful rank} test under the alternative in which the outlier distribution is given by the maximum of two independent copies of the inlier distribution.
+This result was later extended by \citet{shiraishi1985local}, who characterized locally most powerful rank tests for arbitrary outlier distributions, but at the cost of requiring their specification.

+In practice, however, the assumption that the outlier distribution is known is unrealistic.
+Rank tests are distribution-free under the null and therefore exact regardless of the underlying distribution, offering maximal protection against model misspecification.
+Their power, however, depends on the true outlier distribution and may be sensitive to misspecification, potentially yielding a locally optimal test for the wrong model.

+This dependence can be mitigated through \emph{adaptation}.
+The literature on \emph{adaptive rank tests} is extensive; here we focus on two basic paradigms, following \cite{sidak1999theory}.
+The \emph{restrictive} paradigm \citep{hogg1975two} requires to fix a reasonable family of distributions for outliers and select one, based on the data, then perform the corresponding rank test.
+If the true outlier distribution is close to the defined family, the performed test tends to be nearly optimal.
+In the \emph{non-restrictive paradigm}, the outlier distribution is first estimated from the data and then used to construct a test that is optimal for the estimated model.
+Remarkably, this strategy can succeed: in Theorem \ref{thm:asymp_equivalence}, we show that the resulting adaptive rank test attains the same local asymptotic power as the locally most powerful rank test that has oracle knowledge of the outlier distribution.

+ACODE combines these two approaches by considering both a prespecified family of rank tests and an adaptive rank test based on density estimation, and automatically selecting the procedure with the best empirical performance.